+------------------------+ | Making of PhoenixTales | +------------------------+

 I knew that I wanted to have our name written next to a phoenix.
 And the first thing that came to my mind was a bird that was modeled according to an idea of mine, a stop motion film that I wanted to create at some time.
 It was about two main protagonists: a bird and a girl.

 I took an old picture of the bird from the side and created this draft.
 I didn't think it was too bad.
-It looked like a phoenix and it had something to it:
+It looked like a phoenix and it had something to it; at least it was mystical enough:

-But I was not really convinced and logx was not impressed either (although I think I never told him about the stop motion film and that this bird represented a character).
+I liked it, but was not fully convinced. logx wasn't impressed, thereby blunting my enthusiasm for the logo (although I think I never told him about the stop motion film and that this bird represented a character).

 Right from the beginning I thought it shouldn't be a regular phoenix, it should be dark and mystic and with some blue colour in it, not just fiery all over.
 The original model above met some of those requirements.
 But I had something different in mind.